-The choice of those over the Inheritance Tax threshold who also have large death in service, insurance policies and pension funds.
+The spousal bypass trust or death in service trust is the choice of those over the Inheritance Tax threshold who also have large death in service, insurance policies and pension funds.

 Inheritance Tax (IHT) remains an ‘avoidable tax’ and nowhere is this truer than in the field of Death in Service Benefits, Life Insurance and Pension Funds.

 Are Death In Service Insurance Benefits Subject To Inheritance Tax?

 Death in Service benefits are not subject to Inheritance Tax (IHT) when they arise on the death of the employee, but there is a trap.
 They become taxable on the death of the recipient (usually the surviving spouse) and should they result in the total estate exceeding IHT Nil Rate Band threshold (currently £325,000), up to 40% of their value may be lost.